genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/06_developer-training/00_training-intro.md

 ## What you'll learn​

 This is hands-on developer training where we're going to follow the creation ​of an application from start to finish.
-By completion, you will be an effective developer on the Genesis low-code platform.
+By completion, you will be an effective developer on the Genesis low-code platform, ok?

 ## Prerequisites and assumptions